ehsanmostajeran/cilium/README.md

 In our example we have:

-* `# curl -Ssl https://raw.githubusercontent.com/cilium-team/cilium/master/entrypoint.sh | MASTER_IP=192.168.50.38 IP=192.168.50.37 sh -s infect`
+* `# curl -Ssl https://raw.githubusercontent.com/cilium-team/cilium/master/entrypoint.sh | MASTER_IP=192.168.50.38 IP=192.168.50.37 bash -s infect`

-* `curl -Ssl https://raw.githubusercontent.com/cilium-team/cilium/master/entrypoint.sh | MASTER_IP=<An already infected node's IP address> IP=<node's IP address> sh -s infect`
+* `curl -Ssl https://raw.githubusercontent.com/cilium-team/cilium/master/entrypoint.sh | MASTER_IP=<An already infected node's IP address> IP=<node's IP address> bash -s infect`

 At this point you should have 9 containers on each node.
 For example, in one of the nodes we have: